What is Rasterize in Illustrator and When To Do It?

 Raster Images in Illustrator

 Adobe Illustrator allows us to edit and create a wide range of graphics and images.
-It's specifically created for vector images that can be scaled and used at any size.
+It's specifically created for vector images that can be scaled and used at any size and not lose quality.
 For example, you can design a vector logo in Illustrator and use it for a small business card or a massive billboard, and it will remain crisp and clear at any size.

 You can also use Illustrator to convert a vector image into a raster image.
 This may be useful in some cases when you have a very specific purpose for the file and the vector capabilities (unlimited scaling) are not needed.
 Raster files benefit from some advanced editing possibilities that do not work as well with vectors.
 Additionally, a raster or bitmap file format may be needed to open the file in another program.